YangXiaozhou/yangxiaozhou.github.io/_drafts/data-introduction-to-EM.md

 ## Motivating examples: Why do we care?

 Maybe you already know why you want to use EM, or maybe you don't.
 Either way, let me use two motivating examples to set the stage for EM.
-These are quite lengthy, I know, but they perfectly highlight the common feature of the problems that EM is best at solving: **missing information**.
+These are quite lengthy, I know, but they perfectly highlight the common feature of the problems that EM is best at solving: the presence of **missing information**.

-#### Unsupervised learning: Solving Gaussian mixture model for clustering
+### Unsupervised learning: Solving Gaussian mixture model for clustering

 Suppose you have a data set with n number of data points.
 It could be a group of customers visiting your website (customer profiling) or an image with different objects in it (image segmentation).
 Clustering is the task of finding out k number of natural groups for your data when you don't know (or don't specify) the real grouping.
-In general, this is an unsupervised learning problem because no ground-truth labels are used.
+This is an unsupervised learning problem because no ground-truth labels are used.

-Such clustering problem can be tackled by several types of algorithms, for example, combinatorial type such as k-means or hierarchical type such as Ward’s hierarchical clustering.
+Such clustering problem can be tackled by several types of algorithms, e.g., combinatorial type such as k-means or hierarchical type such as Ward’s hierarchical clustering.
 However, if you believe that your data could be better modeled as a mixture of normal distributions, then you would go for Gaussian mixture model (**GMM**), another popular clustering approach.

 The underlying idea of GMM is this, you assume that behind your data, there's a data generating mechanism.
-This mechanism first choses one of the k normal distributions (with a certain probability) and then delivers a sample from that normal distribution.
+This mechanism first choses one of the k normal distributions (with a certain probability) and then delivers a sample from that distribution.
 Therefore, once you have estimated the parameters of each normal distribution, you could easily cluster each data point by selecting the one that gives the highest likelihood.

 <p>
   <img width="1024" alt="ClusterAnalysis Mouse" src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/09/ClusterAnalysis_Mouse.svg/1024px-ClusterAnalysis_Mouse.svg.png">
 </p>
-<i>An example of mixture of Gaussian data and clustering using k-means and EM algorithm.
+<i>An example of mixture of Gaussian data and clustering using k-means and GMM (solved by EM).
 [Source](https://commons.wikimedia.org/wiki/File:ClusterAnalysis_Mouse.svg)</i>

-However, estimating the parameters is not a simple task since we do not know which distribution generated which points.
+However, estimating the parameters is not a simple task since we do not know which distribution generated which points (**missing information**).
 EM is an algorithm that can help us solve exactly this problem.
-This is why EM is the underlying algorithm for solving GMMs in the scikit-learn's [implementation](https://scikit-learn.org/stable/modules/mixture.html#gaussian-mixture).
+This is why EM is the underlying algorithm for solving GMMs in scikit-learn's [implementation](https://scikit-learn.org/stable/modules/mixture.html#gaussian-mixture).

-#### Parameter estimation: Estimating moth allele frequencies to observe natural selection
+### Population genetics: Estimating moth allele frequencies to observe natural selection

 Have you heard the phrase "industrial melanism" before?
 It's a term coined by biologists in the 19th century to describe the phenomenon that animals change their skin color due to the heavy industrialization in the cities.
 In particular, they observed that previously rare dark peppered moth started to dominate the population in industrialized coal-fueled cities.
 Scientists at the time were surprised and fascinated by this observation.
-Further research suggests that the industrialized cities tend to have darker tree barks which disguise darker moths better than the light ones.
+Subsequent research suggests that the industrialized cities tend to have darker tree barks which disguise darker moths better than the light ones.

 <p align="center">
   <img src="{{'/'|relative_url}}assets/intro-to-EM/dark_light_moth.png" alt="pepper_moths" style="zoom: 75%;">
 </p><i>Dark (top) and light (bottom) peppered moth.
 Image by Jerzy Strzelecki via Wikimedia Commons</i>

 As a result, dark moths survive the predation better and pass on their genes, giving rise to a predominantly dark peppered moth population.
-To prove the natural selection theory, scientists first need to estimate the percentage of black-producing and light-producing genes/alleles present in the moth population.
+To prove their natural selection theory, scientists first need to estimate the percentage of black-producing and light-producing genes/alleles present in the moth population.
 The gene responsible for the moth's color has three types of alleles: C, I and T. Genotypes **C**C, **C**I, and **C**T produce dark peppered moth (*Carbonaria*); **T**T produces light peppered moth (*Typica*); **I**I and **I**T produce moths with intermediate color (*Insularia*).

 Here's a hand-drawn graph that shows the **observed** and **missing** information.